 Running that command will give you output that will look like this:

-Server version: Apache/2.2.14 (Unix)
+Server version: Apache/2.4.16 (Unix)

-Server MPM: Worker
+Server MPM: event

-If you are uncomfortable running the EasyApache yourself, please contact Heroic Support and we will be more than happy to assist you.
+If you are uncomfortable running the EasyApache yourself, please contact Heroic Support® and we will be more than happy to assist you.

 The Other MPMs

-The addition of the Multi Process Modules to Apache increased its power and flexibility.
+The addition of the Multi Process Modules to Apache have increased its power and flexibility.
 The MPMs allow users to change the core behavior.
 This increases what a user can do with Apache without having to install additional software.
-If you have any questions regarding this or anything else, please give Heroic Support a call.
+If you have any questions regarding this or anything else, please give Heroic Support® a call.